Calculate Compensation For An Ankle Injury

 • Difficulty walking

-• Ankle being at an odd angle
+• Your ankle is at an odd angle.

 • A snapping or popping sound as the injury happens